itsakettle/itsakettle.github.io.unpublished/_posts/2017-03-17-inside_som.md

 ## 150:          5.9         3.0          5.1         1.8
 {% endhighlight %}

 So in this case we can think of each row as a vector in $$\mathbb{R}^{4}$$.
 The goal of SOM is to find k points in $$\mathbb{R}^{n}$$ that each act as some sort of representative of a different subset of the data.
-In the kohonen algorithm these are called _codes_.
+The kohonen package in R calls these _codes_.
 This is the aim of many clustering algorithms.
 SOM goes further by enumerating the codes and arranging them in a 2 dimensional grid.
 For example if k is 16 we can have a 4x4 grid.

 {% highlight r %}